Monday, March 01, 2010

 The Blight of Hindustan

-An egalitarian ethos is not a prominent feature of Indian civilization.
-The Indians have long held it to be self-evident that all men are created unequal.
+An egalitarian ethos hasn’t been a prominent feature of Indian civilization for at least a thousand years, when Buddhism began losing ground in South Asia.
+The dominant Hindu sensibility has long held that all men are created unequal, constituting not one but many moral communities, and possess varying natural rights and obligations.
 The anthropologist Louis Dumont considered hierarchy to be so central to the Indian identity, whether in the family, the workplace, or the community, that he went as far as calling the Indians homo hierarchicus.
 Indeed, a host of hierarchical relationships—framed by traditional norms of deference, authority, and obligation—shape most Indians throughout their lives.
 In the Indian social realm, the primary institution of hierarchy is caste, or jati, of which thousands exist today.
 But where does caste, a blight of modern India, come from?

 The Origins of Caste